ni/nimi-python/docs/nifgen/functions.rst

-    .. note:: You must call the nifgen\_ConfigureOutputMode function to set the **outputMode** parameter to :py:data:`~nifgen.OutputMode.SEQ` before calling this function.
+    .. note:: You must call the nifgen_ConfigureOutputMode method to set the **outputMode** parameter to :py:data:`~nifgen.OutputMode.SEQ` before calling this method.